 All 50 states have different levels of enforcement or lifting stay-at-home precautions.
 Many counties and cities have shut down beaches and banned fireworks displays.
 They also encourage social distancing.
 Although there are no large-scale celebrations, cookouts and barbeques at home are a tradition on July Fourth.
 Americans might be discouraged from having a casual celebration this July 4th.
 After the weekend ends, we won’t know how many Americans will be celebrating at home.

-According to the National Retail Federation, 76% of respondents to a survey conducted at the beginning of June found that consumers plan to celebrate Fourth of July.
+According to the National Retail Federation, 76% of respondents to a survey conducted at the beginning of June found that consumers plan to celebrate the Fourth of July.
 This is compared to 86% in 2019.
-It is still three quarters of American consumers, although it is lower than last year.
+It is still three-quarters of American consumers, although it is lower than last year.
 Only 24% of respondents plan to attend a community event, while 56% are planning barbecues or cookouts.
 The Fourth of July shopping trends will remain the same, regardless of the size of the crowds.
 Most consumers buy standard cookout supplies like hot dogs and chicken.

 Keep an eye on your inventory for 4th of July items